nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `findproject KEYWORD [MORE_KEYWORDS]`

-* The search is case-insensitive. e.g. `Project` will match `project`
+- The search is case-insensitive. e.g. `Project` will match `project`
-* The order of the keywords does not matter. e.g `Project Alpha` will match `Alpha Project`
+- The order of the keywords does not matter. e.g `Project Alpha` will match `Alpha Project`
-* Only the project name is searched.
+- Only the project name is searched.
-* Only full words will be matched e.g. `Proj` does not match `Project`
+- Only full words will be matched e.g. `Proj` does not match `Project`
-* Any project matching at least one keyword will be returned. e.g. `Project` will return `Project Alpha` and `Project Beta`, etc
+- Any project matching at least one keyword will be returned. e.g. `Project` will return `Project Alpha` and `Project Beta`, etc

 Examples:

-* `findproject project`
+- `findproject project`
-* `findproject Alpha Beta`
+- `findproject Alpha Beta`

 Expected output:
-System message noting success, projects matching criteria above  shown in the displayed project list
+- System message noting success
+- Projects matching criteria above  shown in the displayed project list

 [Return to Top](#table-of-contents)